gilo2754/spring-boot-server/README.md

 - `GET /admin/api/v1/server/status`: Get the status of the server (admin access required)

 ## Future Plans
+### Documentation
+Tryout Swagger to automatically document the API.

 ### Infrastructure
 In the future, the application has the following planned enhancements:

 - **Dockerizing the Frontend:** Integrate Angular frontend and containerize it using Docker. https://github.com/gilo2754/DocLib2_Angular
 - **Dockerizing the Backend:** Containerize the Spring Boot backend using Docker.
-- **Cloud Hosting:** Deploy the application to AWS or Google Cloud for scalability and reliability.
+- **Cloud Hosting:** Deploy the application to Heroku, AWS or Google Cloud for scalability and reliability.
 - **Object Storage Service:** Utilize a Blob storage service for managing images and other objects.

 ### Upcoming Features